Financial Stability for STI and HIV Clinics Explained | Burrows Consulting

 How STI/HIV Clinics Can Gain Financial Stability by Becoming FQHCs

-2. Enhanced Medicaid and Medicare Reimbursements
+1. Enhanced Medicaid and Medicare Reimbursements

-3. Eligibility for the 340B Drug Pricing Program
+2. Access to the 340B Drug Pricing Program

-4. Federal Malpractice Coverage
+3. Federal Malpractice Coverage Eligibility

 Works Cited